Reviving an American Classic

 In the fall of 2018, we brought the brand back, reintroducing their familiar sailor dresses, and reinventing other sport, marine and youth clothes under the familiar Jack Tar Togs name.
-Based in Sarasota, Florida, on the Gulf of Mexico, we are all about reinterpreting this marine heritage for a new generation.
+Based in Boca Grande, Florida, on the Gulf of Mexico, we are all about reinterpreting this marine heritage for a new generation.

 We are still in the very early stages of re-launching Jack Tar Togs; check into our site frequently as we add products and refine our fashion line.

 The idea of sailor suits for kids and youth began in Victorian times; it is said that Prince Albert of Britain dressed his family in sailor suits that mimicked the enlisted sailor suits of the Royal Navy.
 The idea was not only to promote the Navy and support them, but to provide outdoor clothes that looked good during leisure time.

 Jack Tar Togs, first sold in 1916, became one of the great Roaring Twenties brands; as tennis grew and youth culture blossomed in the U.S., its sailor suits became de rigueur at country clubs across the U.S.